Payment

 What does the cost of therapy include?
 You’re not just paying for 53 to 60 minutes of therapy.
 I work outside our scheduled appointment to plan, research, and design your course of treatment.

-1. Come weekly at $140 per session - $560 per month.
+1. Come weekly at $150 per session - about $600 per month.

-2. Come every-other-week at $140 per session - $280 per month.
+2. Come every-other-week at $150 per session - about $300 per month.

 These are estimates and may differ from your actual cost.